Eva Bartok: Career

-To assist in gaining parts on the advice of theatrical publicity agent William Wordsworth, (who later became her third husband) she attracted attention by attending theatre premieres.
+To assist in gaining parts on the advice of theatrical publicity agent William Wordsworth (who later became her third husband), she attracted attention by attending theatre premieres.
 As she had little money, she made most of her own dresses, displaying a flair for doing much with little.

 Bartok came to the attention of an Italian stage producer who was in London looking for an English actress.
 He asked her to join his company with the provision that she could learn enough Italian in three weeks to perform a monologue in a variety show that incorporated singing, dancing, comedians, magicians, acrobats and novelty acts.
 With Korda's permission Bartok flew to Rome to join the show's rehearsals prior to the show opening in December 1951 at the Teatro Manzoni in Milan.
 The show was a success and over the following four months there were performances in Florence, Venice, Genoa and other cities, ending with a six-week long run in Rome at the Teatro Quirino.

-In 1951 A Tale of Five Cities was finally released in the United Kingdom.
-It was seen by actor-producer Burt Lancaster and director Robert Siodmak, who were visiting England looking for an actress to play opposite Lancaster as his romantic interest, Consuelo in the upcoming production of the comedy-adventure film The Crimson Pirate.
-Impressed by Bartok's performance and appearance they telegraphed her in Italy asking for her to attend a screen test.
-Bartok by now wary of countless unsuccessful auditions replied “No test.
-Send script.”
-To her surprise she was offered the role and was asked to report for location shooting on the island of Ischia.
-In total she spent over three months working on the project.
+In 1951, A Tale of Five Cities was finally released in the United Kingdom.
+It was seen by actor-producer Burt Lancaster and director Robert Siodmak, who were visiting England, looking for an actress to play opposite Lancaster as his romantic interest, Consuelo, in the upcoming production of the comedy-adventure film The Crimson Pirate.
+Impressed by Bartok's performance and appearance, they telegraphed her in Italy, asking for her to attend a screen test.
+Bartok, by now wary of countless unsuccessful auditions, replied: "No test.
+Send script."
+To her surprise, she was offered the role, and was asked to report for location shooting on the island of Ischia.
+In total, she spent over three months working on the project.

-Also in 1952 Bartok appeared alongside Richard Todd in The Venetian Bird.
+Also in 1952, Bartok appeared alongside Richard Todd in The Venetian Bird.

-The success of The Crimson Pirate bought Bartok numerous role offers, though most were either in “B” movies and German language movies.
-In 1953 Bartok made her first German film Rummelplatz Der Liebe (Circus of Love), starring opposite actor Curd Jürgens.
-Their on-screen chemistry led to a demand for more collaborations, which came one after another in rapid succession: Der letzte Walzer, Meines Vaters Pferde I. Teil Lena und Nicoline and Orient Express.
+The success of The Crimson Pirate bought Bartok numerous role offers, though most were either in "B" movies or German-language movies.
+In 1953, Bartok made her first German film, Rummelplatz Der Liebe (Circus of Love), starring opposite actor Curd Jürgens.
+Their on-screen chemistry led to a demand for more collaborations, which came one after another in rapid succession: Der letzte Walzer, Meines Vaters Pferde I. Teil Lena und Nicoline, and Orient Express.

-In 1955 Bartok acted on the stage in The Lovers, at the Opera House in Manchester, England.
-Directed by Sam Wanamaker, it was an adaptation and translation of Émile Zola's novel, Thérèse Raquin by Marcelle Maurette.
+In 1955, Bartok acted on the stage in The Lovers, at the Opera House in Manchester, England.
+Directed by Sam Wanamaker, it was an adaptation and translation of Émile Zola's novel, Thérèse Raquin, by Marcelle Maurette.

-In 1957 Bartok appeared in the musical Ten Thousand Bedrooms, opposite Dean Martin.
-The movie was filmed in Italy and in Hollywood and for a time she resided in Los Angeles.
+In 1957, Bartok appeared in the musical Ten Thousand Bedrooms, opposite Dean Martin.
+The movie was filmed in Italy and in Hollywood, and for a time, she resided in Los Angeles.

+She made Operation Amsterdam in England.

-Following that production her best known roles were in The Doctor of Stalingrad which was released in 1958, and in 1961's It Can't Always Be Caviar, opposite O. W. Fischer.
+Following that production, her best-known roles were in The Doctor of Stalingrad, which was released in 1958, and in 1961's It Can't Always Be Caviar, opposite O. W. Fischer.